thePatonSystem/thePatonSystem.github.io/README.md

 # The Paton System
 **Admissibility and viability before dynamics**

+*A structural admissibility framework for determining when models are permitted to operate.*

 The Paton System is a pre-theoretical framework for determining whether a description, model, or explanation is structurally permitted to proceed before equations, optimisation, or prediction are applied.

 It provides a formal classification architecture for admissibility across domains.